mignon-p/McLabel/README.md

 `0104PPELLETI` is the purchase order number, and `007` is the item's line number on the receipt.

-By default, McLabel will put its output files in `~/Documents/DYMO Label Software/Labels`, which is the default directory that the DYMO Label Software goes to when you try to open a label.
+By default, McLabel will put its output files in either `~/Documents/DYMO Label Software/Labels` or `~/Documents/DYMO Label/Labels`, if one of those directories exists.
 However, you can change the output directory by specifying the `-d` or `--dest-dir` option on the command line.

 You can change the default `Mc` prefix for output file names with the